Frequently Asked Questions

 What tech am I allowed to use in New Athens? …And why not ban everything?

 You may use a dumb phone.
 You may use a smartphone if it’s locked to your desk or stays in your car (which, again, makes it not a smartphone any longer).
-Any device that doesn’t live on your person, including TV’s, laptops, and game console—is fair game.
+Any device that doesn’t live on your person is fair game, including TV’s, laptops, and game consoles.

 Man, aren’t you just, like, playing SimCity here man?